Gary Daverne: Biography

 He was appointed music director for the 1975 New Zealand Waitangi Day Celebrations, attended by Her Majesty the Queen of New Zealand and other members of the British royal family.
 Daverne is notable for being probably the only civilian in recent history to musically direct a Royal occasion, conducting the Royal New Zealand Navy Band, without a commission.

 Daverne is a qualified Secondary School teacher in economics, accounting and music and was Head of Department of commerce at Glendowie College.
 In 1978 he was selected by the New Zealand Education Department as "Composer in Schools", an appointment that he held for two years.
 During this time he composed many songs and musicals for children which have remained popular and are still regularly performed.
 Musicals include Cats of Ponsonby, Tales of Panapa, Young Mozart, Tiddalik The Frog, The Brothers Three and Robyn Hood: Outlaw Princess.

 In 1997 he was the musical director for the Military Tattoo held in New Plymouth.
 This event had a total participating cast of over 1500 including the Army, Royal New Zealand Navy and Royal New Zealand Air Force and Artillery Bands, orchestra, 300-voice choir and 160 Pipes and Drums including the Band of The Black Watch Royal Regiment of Scotland.

 Daverne has conducted many major orchestras around the world including London's Royal Philharmonic, the Shanghai Symphony, the Taiwan Symphony, Moravian Philharmonic-Czech Republic, the National Symphony Orchestra of Malaysia and the Turkish State Orchestras of Istanbul, Bursa and Adana.
 In 2002 he became the first New Zealander to be invited to conduct in South Korea.

 In 2005 and 2008 he conducted concerts with the Moravian Philharmonic and Czech Republic Orchestras in a programme of his original music and film scores.
 2007 saw Daverne conducting the Auckland Symphony Orchestra on a tour of China, playing to large audiences in Beijing, Shanghai and Shi Jia Zhuang.
 The Shanghai concert was televised during prime time to an estimated audience of 143 million.

-Daverne is New Zealand's most prolific and successful composer and arranger of music for the accordion.
-His arrangements and compositions for solo accordion and accordion orchestras are used extensively around the world.
+Daverne is also well known for his arrangements and compositions for both the solo accordion and accordion orchestras.